flaccid-wasteland/chef-solo-wrapper/README.md

 #### Opscode Apt

-This is particularly recommended for Debian-based distributions that don't have the chef package available in the particular release.
+This is particularly recommended for Debian-based distributions that don't have the chef package available in the particular release (or the chef version of the package is too old).

 	DEBIAN_FRONTEND=noninteractive
 	sudo mkdir -p /etc/apt/trusted.gpg.d